terraform-ibm-modules/terraform-ibm-powervs-sap/reference-architectures/sap-ready-to-go/deploy-arch-ibm-pvs-sap-ready-to-go.md

 ![Design requirements for 'SAP on Power' - variation 'SAP ready PowerVS'.](heat-map-deploy-arch-ibm-pvs-sap-ready-to-go.svg "Design requirements"){: caption="Figure 2.
 Scope of the solution requirements" caption-side="bottom"}

-IBM Cloud® Power Virtual Servers (PowerVS) is a public cloud offering that lets an enterprise establish its own private IBM Power computing environment on shared public cloud infrastructure.
+IBM Cloud Power Virtual Servers (PowerVS) is a public cloud offering that lets an enterprise establish its own private IBM Power computing environment on shared public cloud infrastructure.
 Because of scalability and resiliency, PowerVS is the premium platform for SAP workloads in the cloud world.
 The reference architecture for 'SAP on Power' - variation 'SAP ready PowerVS' is designed to provide PowerVS Linux instances prepared and configured for SAP HANA and SAP NetWeaver workloads according to the best practices and requirements using IBM Cloud® deployable architectures framework.

 ## Components
 {: #components}